daserzw/satosa-oidc-to-saml/README.md

-- insert the URL from where to download the aggregated metadata file of the identity federation you wish to join and the certificate filename to verify the metadata signature, the path is relative to `/opt/satosa/etc` (do not forget to download the certificate):
+- insert the URL from where to download the aggregated metadata file of the identity federation you wish to join and the certificate filename to verify the metadata signature, the path is relative to `/opt/satosa/etc` (do not forget to download the certificate).

  ```
      metadata: